mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 To prevent this warning as well as potential future problems with your project, select the latest version of the Maven plugin in the project object model, `pom.xml`.

-For example, for the Maven compiler plugin, extend the `build` section of `pom.xml` with
+For example, for the Maven compiler plugin, extend the `build` section of `pom.xml` with:

 ```xml
 <project>